Ever considered skydiving or learning a new language? At Portsmouth you can.

 University of Portsmouth Students’ Union president

-We want your time at the University of Portsmouth to be the best possible; that’s why we help our members run activities for all students, from Football to Badminton, Mountain Climbing to Debating.
-Your experience shouldn’t be about how much you can afford, and that's why at the Students’ Union we subsidise activities, and make sure the opportunities are available to everyone.
-So come and visit the Students' Union, get involved and have a life changing experience at University!
+We want you to remember your time at University as some of the best years of your life.
+That’s why, as a Students’ Union, we help our members run activities for all students; from tennis to rugby, from raising money for charity to Harry Potter societies.
+We really do offer something for everyone.
+Your experience shouldn’t be about how much you can afford, and that's why at the Students’ Union we subsidise activities and make sure they are available to everyone.
+So come and visit your Students’ Union, get involved in life changing opportunities and most of all, have fun!

 International & EU Students